Jenkler/node-sass/README.md

 - ./generate.sh server
 ## Keep watching the files in scss folder.
 This is used for dev mode
 - ./generate.sh watch

+# Notes
+- Enable 'Allow invalid certificates for resources loaded from localhost.' in chrome://flags/